dakshpareek/dakshpareek.github.io/content/_index.md

 # Hello!

-I'm **Daksh Pareek**, a software engineer specializing in backend development and DevOps.
+I'm **Daksh Pareek**, a senior software engineer specializing in backend development.

 Welcome to my personal space on the web.
 Glad you're here.